Joeboy/mptweetsgpt/README.md

   that's sort of OK but we might want to mock it at some point
 * Make it look prettier
 * Make the "spinner" indicator work properly
-* List of MPs is too long for a static dropdown, do an autocomplete
+* List of MPs is a bit long for a static dropdown, maybe do an autocomplete?
-* In fact right now the html / js is a complete mess

 ## Credits